marp-team/marp-vscode/README.md

 ## Web extension (Early preview)

-You can test Marp extension in VS Code for the Web environment like [github.dev](https://github.dev).
-Try opening https://github.dev/marp-team/marp-vscode/blob/main/docs/example.md with an environment that has installed Marp extension.
+You can test Marp extension in VS Code for the Web environment like [vscode.dev](https://vscode.dev) and [github.dev](https://github.dev).
+Try opening https://github.dev/marp-team/marp-vscode/blob/main/docs/example.md, with an environment that has installed Marp extension.

 The web extension has some limitations: